 This is a classic exercise for disc patients.
-As shown in the image to the right, you will lie on your belly, put your hands flat on the floor and straighten your arms, keeping your pelvis on the floor.
+Lie on your belly, put your hands flat on the floor and straighten your arms, keeping your pelvis on the floor.
 Do 10-20 repetitions 3-5x a day.
-For some disc patients, this can be extremely painful.
+For some people, this can be extremely painful.
 If it is too painful, move your hands further above your head so that when you straighten them, you don’t extend as high.
 Expect to have 4 out of 10 pain during this exercise if you are suffering from a herniation and sciatica.
 This will subside over the coming weeks.

 Hip Flexor Stretch

 The hip flexor muscles will compress your injured disc when they are tight.
 This stretch is a MUST and will definitely help to reduce your disc pain over time.
-Begin this stretch as shown to the right, with the hips tucked under, flattening the spine.
-Reach high overhead and take deep breathes.
+Begin this stretch with the hips tucked under, flattening the spine.
+Reach high overhead and take deep breaths.
 You should feel a stretch in the front of your hip and quadriceps on the leg that is down.
 Hold for 2 minutes on each side.

 Core strength is essential for reducing your lower back disc pain.
 Start this exercise lying flat on the floor with your knees bent.
 Tuck your hips so that your lower back is completely flat against the floor.
 Roll your chest off the floor slightly, keeping your shoulders back and the arms and head relaxed.
 Hold this position for 1 minute.
 Take very controlled deep breaths through the nose coupled with forceful exhales through the mouth like you are blowing out candles on a cake.
 Hold for 1 minute and repeat 3 times.
-This exercise is only painful for disc patients if they do not keep their hips tucked under and their back flat (demonstrated in the far left image below)!
+This exercise is only painful if you do not keep your hips tucked under and your back flat.

 If you have any questions about any of these exercises, leave a comment below or email us at firstname.lastname@example.org.
 We are always happy to help clarify any questions you may have!